-If you’re new to the travel industry, the amount of accreditation numbers (more on travel agency accreditation numbers) we have that are in cryptic acronym form is a bit disturbing.
-CLIA, IATAN, ARC, and more… blech!
+If you’re new to the travel industry, the amount of accreditation numbers (more on travel agency accreditation numbers) we have that exist in a cryptic acronym form is a bit disturbing.
+CLIA, IATAN, ARC, and more … blech!
 It’s complicated but I’ll do my best to give you all the details.
 What is an ARC number, you ask?
 I’ll tell you.

 What is an ARC Number?

 In broad terms, think of it as a social security number for a travel agency so they can be identified by vendors.
-Don’t want to be plastering it all over or putting it in your email signature, but at the same time, you give it out to an uncomfortably large amount of people for it being a number with so much power.
+You don’t want to be plastering it all over or putting it in your email signature, but at the same time, agents are required to give it out to an uncomfortably large amount of people, considering that the number has so much power.

-ARC (Airlines Reporting Corporation) gives out these the ARC numbers to accredited agencies and it allows those travel agencies to issue airline tickets.
-The use of an ARC number extends beyond air tickets.
-Travel agencies will use it to book everything from a hotel to a cruise ship.
+ARC (Airlines Reporting Corporation) gives out these the ARC numbers to accredited agencies, which in turn allows those travel agencies to issue airline tickets.
+But the use of an ARC number extends beyond air tickets—travel agencies will use it to book everything from a hotel to a cruise ship.

 When it comes to booking, ARC numbers are the Visa cards of travel numbers.
-They’re accepted by every type of vendors/suppliers that works with travel agents.
-Little secret, that’s not always the case with some of the travel agency ID numbers out there.
+They’re accepted by every type of vendor/supplier that works with travel agents.
+But here’s a little secret—that’s not always the case with some of the travel agency ID numbers out there.
 For instance, CLIA agencies (without ARC accreditation) cannot issue airline tickets.
-Makes sense since CLIA numbers were designed specifically for cruise-focused travel agencies.
+This makes sense since CLIA numbers were designed specifically for cruise-focused travel agencies.

 Who Uses an ARC Number?

-Short answer: It was a necessity for travel agencies at one point in time.
-Most air ticketing agencies have an ARC number but non-airline ticketing agencies may use a variety of other accreditation numbers including CLIA, VTC (through ARC), IATAN non-ticketing entity, or TRUE accreditations.
+Short answer: An ARC number was a necessity for travel agencies at one point in time.
+Most air ticketing agencies have an ARC number, but non-airline ticketing agencies may use a variety of other accreditation numbers including CLIA, VTC (through ARC), IATAN non-ticketing entity, or TRUE accreditation.